How Much Do Preschool Teachers Make?

 Salary by Credential

 The BLS reported that preschool teaching positions were expected to grow 17% from 2012-2022.
-A gradual increase in preschool-aged children was anticipated to temper the growth of jobs over the 10-year period.
+An increase in preschool-aged children was anticipated to contribute to this faster-than-average growth of jobs over the 10-year period.
 A bachelor's degree may lead to better job prospects, according to the BLS, and having certification can also be beneficial.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: